naman9199/Doctor-App-UI/README.md

 2.  ``` cd Doctor-App-UI ```
 3. run ``` npm install ```
 4. run ``` npm run android ``` to run on emulator or ``` expo start ``` to start server and run on physical device
+5. Congrats you are good to go 🎉🎉